The Botanical Garden from Valencia. Kitties and Flowers

 And some very cute and friendly cats.
 Though once the heat arrives to Valencia, the furry little pals become so sleepy that you would think somebody spread sleeping powder throughout the garden.
 This time my husband and I intended to see the spring flowers and stroll through the alleys admiring the cluster of Mediterranean plants, though in the end I have to admit, the kitties stole the show (again).

 The Botanical Garden also has an outstanding palm tree collection, with over 120 species, though it's nowhere near El Palmeral from Elche, 150km to the South, the largest palm grove in Europe.
-Day tours can be easily organized to visit them both.

 Nowadays, 4.500 different plant species are grown here and a colony of over 50 cats call these gardens their home.